yukijina/yukijina.github.io/_posts/2019-01-31-my_first_cli_project_in_ruby.markdown

 <br>

 <h4>&#10033; category.rb</h4>
 This is a class file.
-Title and URL are scraped from the first page of the website - in scraper.rb.
-Those data was passed through argument - category.
+Title and URL are scraped from the first page of the website.
+The data is passed through argument.
 <br>

 <h4>&#10033; recipes.rb</h4>
 This is also a class file.
-Recipe name and URL were scraped from the second page of the website - recipe collection.
+Recipe name and URL were scraped from the second page of the website.
 <br>

 <h4>&#10033; recipe.rb</h4>
 This class file is for an individual recipe.
-I scraped name, description, and ingredients from the third page of the website - recipe.
+I scraped name, description, and ingredients from the third page of the website.

 <p>So there are three levels - category - recipes(recipe collection) - recipe(individual recipe).</p>
 <p>These three files - category.rb, recipes.rb, recipe.rb  - have almost the same formats but each property is different because the arguments were scraped from the different website pages.
 The object is instantiated in scraper.rb.</p>